randomseed-io/bankster/README.md

 already existing currency, it is possible to give it a **weight** (lower weight wins) which will decide whether its code will have priority during resolution (and getting from a registry).

-**Currency domain** is by default the same as a namespace of currency ID (if it is namespaced).
-For non-namespaced identifiers it can be set to anything.
-The domain of `:ISO-4217` informs the library that this is ISO-standardized currency.
-The purpose of domain is to classify currencies into different realms and create a boundary preventing naming conflicts when codes are the same.
+Currency `:weight` is a registry resolution mechanism and is treated as non-semantic in equality and arithmetic on monetary values.

+**Currency domain** is a keyword which groups currencies into separate "worlds".
+By default it is derived from the namespace of currency ID (upper-cased), e.g.
+`:crypto/ETH` implies `:domain :CRYPTO`.
+Namespace `ISO-4217` is treated specially: it is stripped (case-insensitive) and implies `:domain :ISO-4217`.
+Additionally, ISO-like currencies may get `:ISO-4217` inferred from their code + numeric ID.

+Domains can be organized in a registry hierarchy (`registry/hierarchy :domain`) and queried with `currency/of-domain?`.

-**Currency kind** is a keyword that should describe a class of currency.
-It can be set to anything, even nil, but the suggested values are:
+**Currency kind** is a case-sensitive keyword that should describe what the currency is.
+It can be set to anything, even nil.
+Some common values are:

-  - `:FIAT`          – legal tender issued by government or other authority,
-  - `:FIDUCIARY`     - accepted medium of exchange issued by a fiduciary or fiduciaries,
-  - `:DECENTRALIZED` - accepted medium of exchange issued by a distributed ledger,
-  - `:COMBANK`       - commercial bank money,
-  - `:COMMODITY`     - accepted medium of exchange based on commodities,
+  - `:iso`       - ISO-4217 currencies, funds, commodities, special markers.
+  - `:virtual`   - Virtual units (stable tokens, credits, native tokens, special).
-  - `:EXPERIMENTAL`  - pseudo-currency used for testing purposes.
+  - `:currency`  - Meta: currency-like units; parent for `:fiduciary` money.
+  - `:asset`     - Meta: value-bearing units (`:assets`, `:claims`, `:stable`, reference-based).
+  - `:fiat`      - Meta umbrella: fiat-related tags (issuer fiats vs fiat-as-anchor).
+  - `:funds`     - Meta: funds, settlement units, units of account.
+  - `:commodity` - Meta: commodity-based units and commodity anchoring.
+  - `:special`   - Meta: special-purpose markers (`:experimental`, `:test`, `:null`).

+In new code it is recommended to use namespaced kinds (for example: `:iso/fiat`, `:iso/funds`, `:virtual/native`, `:virtual/token`, `:virtual.stable.peg/fiat`).

+Kinds can be organized in a registry hierarchy (`registry/hierarchy :kind`) and queried with `currency/of-kind?`.

+Currencies can can be tested against their ancestors in a hierarchy of kinds using API functions, so doing `(currency/of-kind :fiat :PLN)` will return `true` since this currency has its kind set to `:iso/fiat`.

+The default kind taxonomy and its relationships (as shipped in the default `config.edn`) are documented in `doc/30_currency-kinds.md`.
+The default traits taxonomy is documented in `doc/32_currency_traits.md`.

 **Currency scale** is the nominal scale of a currency.
 If it is not set, the automatic scale will be used on monetary amounts using such a currency.